theopin/tp/docs/UserGuide.md

 <a id="editor"></a>
 ##  3. GUI text editor<font size="5"> [:arrow_up_small:](#table-of-contents)</font>
 CheatLogs provides a simple graphical user interface (GUI) text editor that automatically pops up on certain commands.
 These comands include: `add` and `edit`.
-This allow you to have an easier time manipulating of data allow you to perform simple features such cut, copy and paste or using your mouse which are typically unavailable on the CLI.
+This allow you to have an easier time manipulating of data, perform simple operations such as cut, copy and paste or even using your mouse which are typically unavailable on the CLI.
 Below is what you can expect to see and be able to do when it pops up.
 <p align="center">
    <img width="500" height="350" src="https://i.ibb.co/YbC11XB/ezgif-6-567f275ee84a.gif">
 </p>